-Entrepreneur is a person who take a commercial risk of setting up and running a business.
+An entrepreneur is a person who takes a commercial risk of setting up and running a business.

-He is a special, organizes person full of a boost of energy and who enthusiastically perceives, easily organizes, shapes, explore and seizes the slightly opportunities to innovate an entirely new business brand or recreate an existing one.
+He is a special, organizes person full of a boost of energy and who enthusiastically perceives, easily organizes, shapes, explores and seizes the slight opportunities to innovate an entirely new business brand or recreate an existing one.

 Definition of entrepreneur by 8 difference authors

-Difference authors with their own definition and view of entrepreneur.
+Difference authors with their own definition and view of the entrepreneur.

 So let’s take a look at these authors below’s views and definition of entrepreneur.

-2. Eze (1999) define entrepreneur as a person who organizes, manage and assumes the risk of business or enterprise.
+2. Eze (1999) defines an entrepreneur as a person who organizes, manage and assumes the risk of business or enterprise.

-Entrepreneur work and put their talent to the line while seeking satisfaction that comes from being their own boss and being responsible for their own success.
+An entrepreneur works and puts their talent to the line while seeking the satisfaction that comes from being their own boss and being responsible for their own success.

-Entrepreneur is any individuals or a group of individuals who risky financial, materials and human resources with a view to create a new business opportunity or recreate an existing firm in a new way.
+An entrepreneur is an individual or a group of individuals who risky financial, materials and human resources with a view to create a new business opportunity or recreate an existing firm in a new way.

-5. Schumper (1934) entrepreneur is an innovative modern industrial business leader who perceives business opportunities and take advantage of the scarce resources to use them.
+5. Schumper (1934) entrepreneur is an innovative modern industrial business leader who perceives business opportunities and takes advantage of the scarce resources to use them.

-6. Kesavan and Ulfert (1997) entrepreneur are unique people who develop better idea and successful commercialize them.
+6. Kesavan and Ulfert (1997) entrepreneur are unique people who develop better ideas and successfully commercialize them.

-7. Daodu (1997) define entrepreneur as a person who organizes and manages a commercial undertaking with a view to making profits as return on investment.
+7. Daodu (1997) defines an entrepreneur as a person who organizes and manages a commercial undertaking with a view to making profits as a return on investment.